tj-actions/changed-files/README.md

     *   Between the last commit and the current pushed change.
     *   Between the last remote branch commit and the current HEAD.
 *   Restrict change detection to a subset of files and directories:
-    *   Report on files that have at least one change.
+    *   Boolean output indicating that certain files have been changed.
     *   Using [Glob pattern](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet) matching.

 ## Usage